Should waste be chopped or shredded?

-It is not essential but as a best practice halving, quartering and chopping bigger waste items helps decrease the time taken for waste to compost and ensure a more consistent finer texture in the end compost you achieve.
+It is not essential but as best practice chopping down the size of waste helps speed up the time it takes to compost down ensuring a more consistent finer texture in the end compost that you achieve.

 1. Greater Surface Area - When you chop up your waste you increase the surface area.
 Bacteria eat at the surface – the more surface to attack the faster the rate of decay.
 Although the maths does vary, one can approximate each cut to doubling the surface area – and doubling the speed.

-2. Breaks Through Protective Layers - Chopping cuts through the outer protect layers such as barks, shells, peels and skins.
-These layers are designed to be more resistant to bacterial attack.
-If we cut through them, bacteria can attack the easier to digest fleshier material inside.
-This tends to generate heat faster and the higher temperature increases the rate of decay further.
+2. Breaks Through Protective Layers - Chopping cuts through the outer protective layers such as bark, shell, peel and skin.
+These layers are designed to be more resistant to bacterial attack but if we cut through them, bacteria can attack the easier to digest fleshier material inside.
+This tends to generate heat faster and so increases the rate of decay.

 3. Finer Compost – Chopping/Shredding helps to ensure a finer and more consistent texture in the final product.